-After an AUTO ACCIDENT – You Have Questions Like “Should I Hire Lawyers Near Me?”
+After LANCASTER AUTO ACCIDENT – Ask yourself, “Should I Hire Lawyers Near Me?”

 Or, “Should I Hire a Lancaster Lawyer or a Philadelphia Law Firm After I Am Injured in a Car Accident?”

 What’s the Likelihood of Getting into a Motor Vehicle Accident?
 We’re Sharing Pennsylvania Traffic Accident Trends and Data.

 When You’ve Been Injured in an Accident, Choose Lancaster Lawyers Who Get Good Accident Settlements in PA.
 Whiplash?
 Head Injury?
 Back Injury?
 Traumatic Brain Injury?
 Back Injury?
 Call for a free case review today!
 We are no fee lawyers.
 You don’t pay unless we recover money for your case.

 Lancaster Auto Accident Lawyers

 The Pennsylvania Department of Transportation announced that in 2021, statewide traffic deaths increased to 1,230 from 1,129 in 2020.
 Pennsylvania roadway deaths were up about 9% in 2021.
 (Source: PennDOT – Harrisburg, PA) These upsetting statistics are why we encourage our clients and community to be informed about what you should do before a car or truck accident happens and the steps to take after a motor vehicle accident happens to you.

 There are more than 227.5 million people with valid driving licenses in the United States as of 2018, per Statistica.
 In 2018, the National Safety Council found that the lifetime odds of dying in a motor vehicle accident were 1 in 106.
 This shocking number belies how likely it is to find yourself or a loved one in a motor vehicle, motorcycle accident (1 in 890), bike accident (1 in 4,060), or pedestrian accident (1 in 541) at some point in your life.